Dorothea of Brandenburg: Marriage to Christopher of Bavaria

 On 12 September 1445, the wedding ceremony was conducted between Christopher and Dorothea in Copenhagen, followed by the coronation of Dorothea as queen.
 The King had financed it with a special tax in all three Kingdoms, and the occasion is described as one of the most elaborate in Nordic Medieval history.
-The festivities lasted for eight days and was attended by the Princes of Braunschweig, Hesse and Bavaria and envoys of the Hanseatic League and the Teutonic Order as well as the nobility of Denmark, Sweden and Norway.
-Dorothea made her entrance in the city escorted by noblemen from all three Kingdoms dressed in gold riding on white horses, and crowned Queen of Denmark, Sweden and Norway by bishops from all three Kingdoms with the golden crown from the Vadstena Abbey.
-On 15 September, she was granted dowers in all three Kingdoms: Roskilde, Ringsted, Haraldsborg and Skioldenses in Denmark; Jämtland in Norway, and Örebro, Närke and Värmland in Sweden.
-Should she chose to live outside of Scandinavia as a widow, she would instead be given a fortune of 45,000 Rhine guilders, one third from each Kingdom.
+The festivities lasted for eight days and were attended by the Princes of Braunschweig, Hesse, and Bavaria and envoys of the Hanseatic League and the Teutonic Order as well as the nobility of Denmark, Sweden, and Norway.
+Dorothea made her entrance into the city escorted by noblemen from all three Kingdoms dressed in gold riding on white horses, and crowned Queen of Denmark, Sweden, and Norway by bishops from all three Kingdoms with the golden crown from the Vadstena Abbey.
+On 15 September, she was granted dowers in all three Kingdoms: Roskilde, Ringsted, Haraldsborg, and Skioldenses in Denmark; Jämtland in Norway, and Örebro, Närke, and Värmland in Sweden.
+Should she choose to live outside of Scandinavia as a widow, she would instead be given a fortune of 45,000 Rhine guilders, one-third from each Kingdom.

 Queen Dorothea left for Sweden with the King in January 1446, where they visited Vadstena Abbey and her dower Örebro.
 During this visit, she met her future antagonist Charles, Lord High Constable of Sweden.
-According to the chronicle Karlskrönikan, their meeting was a good one during which presented her and her ladies-in-waiting with many gifts.
+According to the chronicle Karlskrönikan, their meeting was a good one during which Charles presented her and her ladies-in-waiting with many gifts.
 The couple returned to Denmark in September.

 The marriage between Dorothea and Christopher was politically favorable: her father governed Christopher's German domain and was a loyal supporter and adviser.
-It did not result in any offspring, however, and according to Ericus Olai, the marriage was in fact not sexually active.
+It did not result in any offspring, however, and according to Ericus Olai, the marriage was not sexually active.

 In January 1448, King Christopher died childless, which resulted in a succession crisis that immediately broke the Kalmar Union of the three Kingdoms.
 Queen dowager Dorothea, being the only royal in Denmark, was proclaimed interim regent of Denmark until a new monarch could be elected.
 In Sweden, however, the Lord High Constable was elected as King Charles VIII, who was soon elected king of Norway as well.
 In September, Christian of Oldenburg was elected monarch as Christian I of Denmark and the queen dowager turned over the power to him upon his election.